Key Takeaways

 Cabinets often double as spatial dividers, helping organize the outdoor room without walls or barriers.

-Aligning Cabinetry with Hardscape Materials
+Aligning Outdoor Kitchen Cabinetry with Hardscape Materials

 Material continuity is one of the strongest tools for creating cohesion.

-Cabinet finishes should complement adjacent stone, concrete, porcelain, or decking materials rather than compete with them.
+Outdoor cabinet finishes should complement adjacent stone, concrete, porcelain, or decking materials rather than compete with them.

 Designers frequently coordinate: